ethpandaops/ethereum-package/README.md

   # Defaults to 2048
   eth1_follow_distance: 2048

-  # The epoch at which the capella/deneb/electra forks are set to occur.
-  capella_fork_epoch: 0
-  deneb_fork_epoch: 500
-  electra_fork_epoch: null

-  # Network name, used to enable syncing of alternative networks
-  # Defaults to "kurtosis"
-  # You can sync any public network by setting this to the network name (e.g. "mainnet", "goerli", "sepolia", "holesky")
-  # You can sync any devnet by setting this to the network name (e.g. "dencun-devnet-12", "verkle-gen-devnet-2")
-  network: "kurtosis"

   # The number of epochs to wait validators to be able to withdraw
   # Defaults to 256 epochs ~27 hours
   min_validator_withdrawability_delay: 256